yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

   AND datname = 'cruddur';
 ```

-This query selects all active sessions connected to the 'cruddur' database and terminates them, excluding your own connection.
+This actually selects all active sessions connected to the 'cruddur' database and terminates them, excluding your own connection.

 - Next, create a file named `kill-all` in the `bin/db`.
 This will executes the SQL query.

-Open the kill-all file and add the following code:
+Open the `kill-all` file and add the following code:
 ```
 #! /usr/bin/bash